estrangedwriter/Illumio-Coding-Challenge/README.md

 My top preference is the Data Team.
 My second preference is the Platform team.

+### Closing

-##### This project was developed on Linux Ubuntu OS 16GB RAM and PyCharm; I have 2 Linux computers at home.
-One for software development, and I have a Raspberry Pi w/4GB RAM that is set up to program Arduino controllerboards.
-Thank you.
+This project was developed on Linux Ubuntu OS 16GB RAM and PyCharm.
+Linux is the best operating system